β€œWasfia, you changed Bangladesh forever.”

 Wasfia Nazreen is the first Bengali in the world and only Bangladeshi to have successfully climbed, amongst others, K2 and the Seven Summits, the highest mountains of every continent.

 Her passion has always been propelled by causes close to her heart and grounded in a strong foundation of meditation and self-realization practices.
 Thanks to a tragic beginning in life, Wasfia learnt early the true meaning of home.
 She went on to work with those who were β€œhomeless” and has risked everything, over and over again, for the causes she believes in.
-In the fields of development and non-profits, mountaineering, guiding, storytelling, and education, she forged her own path far away from the arranged marriages and status quo for women in her country and chose instead to keep climbing.
+In the fields of development and non-profits, mountaineering, guiding, storytelling, and education, she forged her own path far away from the arranged marriages and status quo for women in her country and chose instead, to look fear square in the eye, to fall asleep to the lullaby of avalanches, and to keep climbing.

 Wasfia is the only female to hold the simultaneous titles of National Geographic Explorer & Adventurer, and won the People’s Choice Award at National Geographic Society’s 2016 Explorers Symposium.